Does Your Tooth Always Hurt at Night? These Might Be the Reasons Why

 Cold Compress for Swelling

 A cold pack numbs the area and slows blood flow, reducing throbbing pain.
-Apply for 10–15 minutes.
+Apply for 10-15 minutes.
+Never use heat on a suspected dental infection.

 Clove Oil for Natural Numbing

 Clove oil contains eugenol, a natural anesthetic that calms irritated nerves and offers temporary relief.
+Dilute 2-3 drops in a teaspoon of carrier oil and apply with a cotton ball directly to the painful tooth.

 Hydrogen Peroxide Rinse (Diluted)

 Helps reduce bacterial buildup.
 Mix equal parts 3% hydrogen peroxide and water.
+Swish for 30 seconds and spit completely.
+Do not swallow.
+Not recommended for children.

 Peppermint Tea Bag Compress